Executor or administrator

 - loan payments and other formal debts

-If the deceased was self-employed or a business partner you will also need to collect together any documents relating to their business.
+If the deceased was self-employed or a business partner you will also need to collect together any documents linked to their business.

 You have one year from the date of the deceased's death to sort out the estate before distributing it.
 After a year, you could become liable to pay interest on any undistributed assets.

-Bear in mind that all bills, debts and taxes have to be settled before you can share out the deceased person's remaining money, property and possessions.
+Bear in mind that all bills, debts and taxes have to be settled before you can share out the deceased person's remaining money, property and belongings.

 Small estates and dealing with immediate debts